How can we help you today?

 Registrar issues

-It’s very rare, but sometimes domain names expire because the registrar is going through a technical error.
-Sometimes, policy changes in the registrar might cause some domains to expire or no longer function.
+It’s very rare, but sometimes domain names expire due to a technical error on the registrar’s end.
+Sometimes, policy changes at the registrar can cause domains to expire or stop functioning.

 Domain holds or locks

-This doesn’t necessarily mean expiration, but sometimes, a domain will lose its function when it’s put on hold.
+This doesn’t necessarily mean you have an expired domain, but sometimes a domain can lose functionality when it’s put on hold.
 Common reasons a domain is put on hold are legal disputes or policy violations.

 How to protect your domain from expiring